Trolleybuses in Bologna: Present fleet (2016–)

 The order for 49 Crealis Neo trolleybuses, to be built by Iveco Bus, was placed in 2012.
 The first three were delivered in spring 2015.
 The first few Crealis trolleybuses entered service in February 2016.

 The Civis controversy

-On the 24th July 2011, the Italian newspaper Il Fatto Quotidiano reported about various accusations against ATC spa, back then the public transport operator of Bologna, of misusing approximately 17.5 million euros.
+On 24 July 2011, the Italian newspaper Il Fatto Quotidiano reported about various accusations against ATC spa, back then the public transport operator of Bologna, of misusing approximately 17.5 million euros.
 These accusations were made by the Gruppo Tutela della Spesa Pubblica financial watchdog, as they claimed that ATC spent those money from the taxes of local citizens for the Civis project instead of depositing them in the city council's revenue department.

 This started in 2004, when then Bologna mayor Giorgio Guazzaloca signed an agreement with Irisbus to purchase the Irisbus Civis for its use in the Bologna trolleybus system.